eroc123/obsidian-notes/Computer Science/Units/8 - Database.md

 #### 8.2 Database Management Systems (DBMS)

 - Show understanding of the features provided by a Database Management System (DBMS) that address the issues of a file based approach
+	- data management, including maintaining a data dictionary
+	- data modelling
+	- logical schema
+	- data integrity
+	- data security, including backup procedures and the use of access rights to individuals / groups of users
+- Show understanding of how software tools found within a DBMS are used in practice
+	- developer interface
+	- query processor

+#### 8.3 Data Definition Language (DDL) and Data Manipulation Language (DML)